Pella, Iowa 50219

 Central: It's what you do, who you meet and who you are on campus.
 The college nurtures relationships and inspires activity.

-99% of Central students receive financial aid
+More than 99 percent of Central students receive financial aid

 Central's first-in-the-nation program is a fusion of campus life and academics.
 It pairs the classroom with the residence halls, the athletics fields, the laboratories, the stage and student clubs.

 11 pre-professional programs in health with shadowing opportunities at Pella Regional Health Center and Broadlawns Medical Center in Des Moines.

 Three-quarters of Central students complete at least one internship, gaining real-world experience in Iowa, Chicago, Washington, D.C. and around the globe.

 Title: Professor of education

 Passion: Improved services for people with developmental disabilities